biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 Many thanks to Bert Hajee (hajee) for his contributions, help and the his easy_type module

-Should work for all Linux & Solaris versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES, OracleLinux, Solaris 10 sparc or x86
+Should work for all Linux & Solaris versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES, OracleLinux, Solaris 10 sparc / x86

 Dependency with hajee/easy_type >= 0.6.2